RTS,S

 RTS,S/AS01 (trade name Mosquirix) is a recombinant protein-based malaria vaccine.
 It is one of two malaria vaccines approved (the other is R21/Matrix-M).
 As of April 2022, the vaccine has been given to 1 million children living in areas with moderate-to-high malaria transmission, with millions more doses to be provided as the vaccine's production expands.
 18 million doses have been allocated for 2023–2025.
 It requires at least three doses in infants by age 2, with a fourth dose extending the protection for another 1–2 years.
 The vaccine reduces hospital admissions from severe malaria by around 30% and reduces toddler deaths by 15%.

 Medical uses

-RTS,S/AS01 (commercial name Mosquirix) is the only malaria vaccine approved and in current use.
+RTS,S/AS01 (commercial name Mosquirix) is one of two malaria vaccines approved and in current use (the other being R21).
 The vaccine's use requires at least three doses in infants by age 2, with a fourth dose extending the protection for another 1–2 years.
 The vaccine reduces hospital admissions from severe malaria by around 30%.